 - How were service members exposed to asbestos?

 Navy Veterans who worked in shipyards, service members involved in the renovation of asbestos-containing structures or the removal of asbestos materials, and those in any branch of the military who worked as pipefitters, welders, boiler operators, building renovation and demolition workers.
+Veterans who worked as airplane or automobile mechanics also may have been exposed to asbestos-containing materials.

 - What Veteran jobs are at risk for asbestos exposure and mesothelioma?